072823 PICZ - PORTRAITS-0322.JPG

 teal, orange, and purple pieces of paper overlapping

-We are many
+We are everywhere

 If current estimates are correct, there are likely at least 8 million undiagnosed autistic women in the United States alone.